triadic-cosmos/triadic-cosmos/README.md

 ---

 ### **6. Language as Graph Traversal: The DMLG Architecture**
-Presents the Dynamic Modular Language Graph (DMLG), a structural alternative to
+The Dynamic Modular Language Graph (DMLG) is introduced as a deterministic, structural representation of language, where canonical tokens and their transitions form an explicit, navigable graph.
-transformer‑based language modelling.
-Shows how language generation emerges from
-probabilistic traversal over a deterministic canonical token‑graph, guided by paging,
-micro‑MLPs, grammar‑driven context compression, and the PRE reasoning loop.
-Demonstrates that coherent, stylistically stable language can be produced by small,
-transparent models trained on tiny datasets — without embeddings, attention,
-transformers, or large‑scale statistical training.
+Rather than modelling language as a statistical distribution, DMLG treats it as graph geometry: a canonical structure encoding domain boundaries, stylistic rules, semantic constraints, and allowable transitions.

-Establishes DMLG as the language‑generation implementation of the Paged‑PRE‑CAS
+DMLG positions graph traversal as the unifying mechanism for multiple applications.
+It can govern, filter, constrain, audit, or guide any generative system by enforcing canonical structure and domain fidelity.
+Language generation becomes a special case of traversal rather than the primary purpose of the architecture.

+The architecture enables **hybrid intelligence** systems, where a large language model acts as a generative engine and DMLG provides a transparent, traceable, modular, dynamically learnable governance layer.
+This layer is dataset‑driven, customizable, lightweight, cloud‑deployable, ensemble‑friendly, and compatible with any LLM — allowing enterprises to build proprietary canon layers, domain‑locked filters, explainable safety modules, and on‑demand governance systems without retraining or fine‑tuning.

-architecture and as a modular, interpretable, cognitively plausible foundation for
+DMLG is established as a **general‑purpose** language‑graph architecture within the Paged‑PRE‑CAS paradigm: a modular, interpretable, cognitively plausible foundation for future cloud‑native AGI systems, where governance and structure — not generation — form the core of intelligence.
-future AGI systems.

 ---